fantuz/QR-Rechnung/README.md

 2. a solidarity cause for food-collection want to distribute open letter and flyers - along with the QR code - without previous knowledge of donated amount of nor the donor's coordinates (i.e. public events)
 3. your company wants to regularly output precise invoices to existing customers - integrating with Filemaker, SAP, Success Factor or other CRM applications.

+Check all of the Creditor and Debitor mandatory parameters, along with few optional/dynamic ones (i.e. the amount of the invoice itself).

 ## Purpose
-*The script - opensource - aims to cover all of the cases.
-Always refer to QR-Rechnung Postfinance validation rules*
+*The script - opensource - aims to cover all of cases previously described.*

 Intelligence is built-in - will  support your QR-invoicing for a smooth execution.
  - Exactness of input data is always a concern !
  - Script will tell you, if any variable is not being parsed "as expected" (-v for verbose)
  - Script does also some URLENCODE / HTMLESCAPING (iconv and other tricks)

+*Good data is correct data*

 Address management is probably the biggest data-quality challenge for every postal service in the world.
-Some countries do really put incredible effort in tracking updates, continuosly cleaning up their databases, eventually describing Postcode borders in GIS and/or KML formats (also Swiss Post offer those archives publicly online)
+Some countries do really put incredible effort in tracking updates, continuosly cleaning up their databases, eventually describing Postcode borders in GIS and/or KML formats (also Swiss Post offer those archives publicly online).
+Always refer to QR-Rechnung Postfinance validation rules in case of doubts.

-*Good data is correct data*

 ## Invocation - self describing help
 ```